kiennguyen210/Python-Analyze-Customer-Segmentation-Of-SuperStore-Retail-Company/README.md

 print(df.describe())
 ```

+*Information of the table to detect the data type of each column*
 | # | Column      | Non-Null Count  | Dtype          |
 |---|-------------|-----------------|----------------|
 | 0 | InvoiceNo   | 541909 non-null | object         |